 Collaboration to End Homelessness

-The 5Cities Homeless Coalition is working to strengthen the south San Luis Obispo County community by mobilizing resources, support, and hope for the homeless and those facing poverty.
+5Cities Homeless Coalition works to strengthen the south SLO County community by mobilizing resources, support, and hope for the homeless and those facing poverty.

-Ending homelessness involves making sure people are healthy, well- nourished, and adequately prepared to find jobs; and that they have adequate housing available.
-The Coalition is working with service providing organizations, the faith community, service groups and community leaders to assess current services, and opportunities for collaboration to provide for immediate needs (not currently being met) that lead toward self- sufficiency.
+Ending homelessness involves making sure people are healthy, well- nourished, and adequately prepared to find jobs – and that they have adequate housing available.
+5CHC works with service-providing organizations, the faith community, service groups and community leaders to assess current services and opportunities for collaboration to provide for immediate needs (not currently being met) that lead toward self- sufficiency.

 The Challenge: the New Face of Homelessness…

-There are 3,774 people in San Luis Obispo County without permanent housing—49% are children!
-The number of local homeless children has more than doubled in the past four years.
-Over 50% of the county’s 1,847 homeless children are 10 years old or younger.
-James, Tiffany and 3-year old Leandra are the new face of homelessness.
-Job loss, foreclosure and bankruptcy a year ago have left this small family without a home.
-The number of families becoming homeless has dramatically increased in recent years, in large part due to the economic crisis.
+There are approximately 3,500 people in San Luis Obispo County without permanent housing, more than 1/3 live in the South County.
+Additionally more than 900 children attending school are living in unstable home situations – either without a home, living in a car, living doubled up or “couch surfing.”
+The number of families becoming homeless has dramatically increased in recent years, in large part due to the economic crisis and rising housing costs locally.
 Click here for additional information on the challenges of homelessness in our county.